mohesk42/CastingAgencyProject/README.md

 # Casting Agency Project

-Casting Agency API is used to by several types of users to manage and view movies and actors.
+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 This API has 3 types of users: